Stuart Forster travels to Brussels, Belgium, drawing inspiration from Pieter Bruegel the Elder 450 years on from the artists death.

 I flew from Newcastle to Brussels with Loganair.
 The direct flight between the two cities has a duration of about 85 minutes.

-If you want to commission a photography shoot please get in touch by emailing email@example.com or by calling 07947 587136.
+If you are looking to commission a photography shoot please get in touch by emailing firstname.lastname@example.org or by calling 07947 587136.
+I’d be happy to discuss your requirements.